discordjs/guide/guide/additional-info/updating-from-v14.md

 `TeamMember#permissions` has been removed.
 Use `TeamMemberManager#role` instead.

+### TextBasedChannel

+`TextBasedChannel#bulkDelete()` could return a collection containing `undefined` values.
+This was because in order to return these messages, the cache must be checked, especially when only snowflakes were provided.
+The return type of this method has thus changed to only return the snowflakes that were bulk deleted.

 ### ThreadChannel

 `ThreadChannel#fetchOwner()` used to return `null` when the thread owner was not present in the thread.
 This logic has been removed and will throw an error instead.